chrisweb/web-audio-api-player/README.md

 ### player functions

+> [!TIP]
-Note: all player functions a promise, I recommend using a try catch and await the promise or call promise.catch to fetch eventual errors thrown by the player, like so:
+> all player functions return a promise, I recommend using a try catch and await the promise or call promise.catch to fetch eventual errors thrown by the player, like so:

 ```ts
 async function foo(): Promise<void> {